Welcome to Academic Intervention Services (AIS) for mathematics.

 Behavior in the Classroom:

-- Students are to come on time and prepared to class.
+- Students are to come on time and prepared for class.

-- Students are to show respect for the teacher and fellow students at all times.
+- Students are to show respect to the teacher and fellow students at all times.

 Students are selected to receive Math services based on:

-First, all students performing AT or BELOW a median score between Level 2 (Partially Proficient) and Level 3 (Proficient) on the NYS Assessment are identified for consideration/eligibility for AIS.
+First, all students performing at or below a median score between Level 2 (Partially Proficient) and Level 3 (Proficient) on the NYS Assessment are identified for consideration/eligibility for Academic Intervention Services.
 All students performing at or below this median cut score will be considered/eligible for AIS.
 The cut score is established by NYSED.
+Students are also identified through multiple measures throughout the school, including but not limited to:

 Second, if your child is ABOVE these cut points, the teacher can recommend AIS services.
-They would meet with the RtI (Response to Intervention) Team to discuss areas of concern for the student.
+They would meet with the MTSS (Multi-Tiered System of Supports) Team to discuss areas of concern for the student.

 - Classroom performance (grades, classwork, etc.)